Wenzel/cmake_template_cpp/README.md

 ### doc

-if you have installed `doxygen`, you can use `make doc` to generate the source code documentation (call graphs, UML, etc).
+If you have `doxygen` installed, you can use `make doc` to generate the source code documentation, like caller and callee graphs or UML diagrams.
+(you can install `dot` to generate nicer graphs)

 Then open `_build/doc/html/index.html` with your favorite browser